Dementia support: understanding and responding to distressed behaviour

 Encouraging someone with a dementia to communicate

-Dementia affects a person's ability to remember and understand basic everyday facts including:
+Dementia affects how people remember and understand basic everyday facts including:

 - names